rfruesmer/module-structure/README.md

 ### Implementation

-A minimal skeleton implementation of the language interface would look like this:
+A minimal skeleton implementation of the language provider interface would look like this:

 ```javascript
 "use strict";